alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-difference-major-and-minor-shirk.md

 title: "The difference between Major Shirk and Minor Shirk"
 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Al-Da'imah 1653, Question 1"
-hijri: Muharram 7, 1442 AH
+hijri: "Muharram 7, 1442 AH"
-date: 2020/08/26
+date: 2020-08-26
-category: [terminology]
+category: [fatwas,terminology]
-shaykhs:
- - Shaykh Ibn Baz
- - Shaykh Abdul-Razzaq Afifi
- - Shaykh Abdullah bin Ghudayyan
- - Shaykh Abdullah ibn Qa'ud
+summary: "What is the difference between major Shirk and minor Shirk in terms of their definitions and rulings?"
+group1: true
 ---

-Question:
+### Question:

 What is the difference between major Shirk and minor Shirk in terms of their definitions and rulings?

-Answer:
+### Answer:

 **Major Shirk** is: